z/OS ISPF Editor: Overlay Line Command

 How to Overlay a Block of Lines

-2. Next, type OO in the prefix area of the first line your want to overlay (e.g., 000200).
+OOin the prefix area of the first line your want to overlay (e.g., 000200). - Then, type

-4. Finally, slowly place your finger back on the Enter key and press it to execute the action.
+OOin the prefix area of the last line you want to overlay (e.g., 000300). - Finally, slowly place your finger back on the Enter key and press it to execute the action.

 Example: Overlay the first line onto the first and second.